SrinidhiB25/Bike-Share-Analytics---Case-Study/README.md

 ### Guiding questions

- ● What tools are you choosing and why?
+ ● **What tools are you choosing and why?**
        Tool choosing is SQL in BigQuery as the dataset is too large its easy for the calculation and analysis purpose.

- ● Have you ensured your data’s integrity?
+ ● **Have you ensured your data’s integrity?**
-       Yes, data is reliable by checking data validation,redundancy,accuracy.
+       Yes, data is reliable by checking data validation, redundancy, accuracy.

- ● What steps have you taken to ensure that your data is clean?
+ ● **What steps have you taken to ensure that your data is clean?**
 -    Review data documentation and metadata.
 -    Removing duplicate records and the blank/empty cell rows based on the relevance.
 -    Convert data types to appropriate format.
 -    Validating data integrity.
 -    Standardize date formats, text casing, and numerical precision.
 -    Ensure documentation is clear and accessible for future reference.

 ### Key tasks
  ● Check the data for errors.
  ● Choose your tools.
  ● Transform the data so you can work with it effectively.